cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

   const [startTrial, setStartTrial] = useState(null);
   const [sendAction, setSendAction] = useState(null);

-  //Set up the connection and register the actor only once, regardless of re-rendering
+  //Set up the connection and register the actor only once

   //In this hook, the connected agent is immediatly registered to any existing trial sitting at port 8080 (more accurately any grpcwebproxy pointing to a trial).
-This is most of the time, the desired behaviour, but this could be changed in different circumstances by replacing this with something like setState(joinTrial), similar to setStartTrial further down this code useEffect(() => {
+Most of the time, this is the desired behaviour, but it could be changed in different circumstances by replacing this with something like setState(joinTrial), similar to setStartTrial further down this code useEffect(() => {
     //First we create our service, which will be our primary point of contact to the orchestrator const service = cogment.createService({